Skip to main content

 Welcome to Patient Empowerment Pulse: Your Guide to Becoming Your Own Best Advocate

+Check out our storefront for self-advocacy tools and consultations.
+Or leave us a tip to show your support.
 Welcome to Patient Empowerment Pulse: Real-Life Wisdom from a Professional Patient Who I Am Welcome to Patient Empowerment Pulse, a blog built on the hard-won wisdom of someone who’s lived both sides of the healthcare divide.
 I’m Joanna, and this is more than just a health blog—it’s a survival guide for anyone trying to navigate chronic illness, complicated care teams, and a medical system that often feels like it’s working against you.
 I didn’t set out to become a professional patient.
 I trained for a career in culinary arts.
 But life had other plans.
 Over the years, I was diagnosed with lupus, Sjögren’s syndrome, spondylitic arthritis, inflammatory-onset diabetes, and a growing list of related conditions.
 That’s when I discovered that all my professional training didn’t fully prepare me for what it means to actually live this every day.
-This blog is where I share the strategies, hard-earned insights, and practical tools I’ve picked up along the way—not just from books and degre...
+This blog is where I share the str...

-Lupus: The Purple People Eater You Never Invited
+Lupus Symptoms and Awareness: The Purple People Eater You Never Invited

 Introduction

 Some diseases announce themselves with dramatic symptoms that scream for attention.
 Others, like lupus, slink quietly into your body, set up camp, and gradually turn your immune system into a full-time chaos gremlin.
-Today, we’re talking about the Purple People Eater that is lupus, a disease that doesn’t just attack—it decorates you in purple ribbons from the inside out.
+Today, we’re talking about the Purple People Eater that is lupus—a disease that doesn’t just attack; it decorates you in purple ribbons from the inside out.

-Why Purple?
+Why Is Lupus Awareness Color Purple?

 Unlike conditions that target a single organ, lupus is a multi-system sniper, firing off attacks wherever and whenever it pleases.
 On any given day, it might: